-The Programme is adopting the Scottish Approach to Service Design (SAtSD) as a particular, helpful approach to transforming local health and care systems, supporting prevention and self-management, incorporating digital technology, where it makes sense to do so.
+The Programme is adopting the Scottish Approach to Service Design (SAtSD) as a particular, helpful approach to transforming local health and care systems.
+The Programme focus’s on supporting prevention and self-management, incorporating digital technology, where it makes sense to do so.

-We want to get to a place where services are designed with and for people; to deliver preventative and digitally-enabled services and supports which respond to the needs of citizens.
+People want services which support them and assist them to live well; instead they too often experience services which are disjointed and fail to meet their needs.
+We want to get to a place where services are designed with and for people, and provide preventative and upstream digitally-enabled services and supports – which respond to the needs of citizens.

-Who are the Transforming Local Systems Pathfinder Programme?
+Who is involved in the Transforming Local Systems Pathfinder Programme?

-The Pathfinder Programme is a collaboration between the Scottish Government’s Technology Enabled Care (TEC) Programme with Healthcare Improvement Scotland’s ihub, the Office of the Chief Designer and Scottish Government Health & Care Integration, alongside several Health & Social Care Partnerships and their local partners.
+The Pathfinder Programme is being delivered as a collaboration between the Scottish Government’s Technology Enabled Care (TEC) Programme, Healthcare Improvement Scotland’s ihub, the Office of the Chief Designer and Scottish Government Mental Health & Social Care Directorate.

-The programme has Pathfinders in four areas of Scotland: Aberdeen city, East Ayrshire, Highland and Midlothian.
+There are four Pathfinder areas across Scotland: Aberdeen City, East Ayrshire, Highland and Midlothian.
 These areas are working on redesigning services within their partnership.
-They also have named partners in other areas which currently are: Western Isles, Orkney, Glasgow city and South Lanarkshire
+They also have named partners in other areas which are currently: Western Isles/Na h-Eileanan Siar, Orkney, Glasgow city and South Lanarkshire.

 Aims and Objectives